chr15m/roguelike-browser-boilerplate/README.md

 ### Changing the items code

 At the moment the treasure chests are very simply implemented as `"*"` characters on the map.
-They don't carry any more interesting data than their position.
+They don't carry any more interesting data than their position in the map.
 You can make more interesting items by creating a data structure to hold item positions and the properties of the items which are there.
 A good place to add a new datastructure like that would be in the `Game` code around line `127` in `main.js`.

-For example you might have traps which take off varying amounts of HP when the player lands on them, or potions that give the player strength, or food so that players don't starve, or scrolls etc. etc.

-You can also implement items which can be collected and added to the player's inventory.
+For example you might have traps which take off varying amounts of HP when the player lands on them, or potions that give the player strength, or food so that players don't starve, or scrolls etc. etc. You can also implement items which can be collected and added to the player's inventory.

+The code for detecting when the player steps on an item is on line `416` in `main.js` in the `_checkItem()` method.
+You can add checks for your other types of items in there and take different action.
+You can use the "gold" item as an example, which simply increments the player's gold stat, shows a message, and plays a sound.

 ### Using the inventory

-At the moment the inventory is an example user interface.
-To flesh it out you'll want to create an inventory datastructure to hold items that the player picks up.
-You can make this a new array in the `Game` object around line `127` in `main.js` and when items are added simply add them to the array.

-You can use the `$` and `el` methods to re-render the items in the inventory.
+The inventory user interface is rendered with the `renderinventory()` function and at the moment by default it is rendering the contents of the `Player` object's `inventory` property.
+It's a simple data structure indicating what to draw in the inventory list.
+Each row in the inventory structure is an array with the first element being the tile image lookup character and the second element being the words to print next to the image.

+When an inventory item is selected the code in the callback starting on line `154` in `main.js` is called.
+Customise this to make more complicated inventory item selection behaviours such as weilding weapons, drinking potions, reading scrolls, etc.

+Eventually you will probably want to store more complex item data structures in the player's inventory and then you will want to pre-process `player.inventory` before passing it into the `renderinventory()` function in the format it expects (e.g. the tile/words pairs described above).

 ### Changing the combat system